Learning Analytics Guiding Principles

 This document includes the university's definition for learning analytics, guiding principles, in scope/out of scope learning activities and data, as well as roles and responsibilities for using learning analytics.

 This is excerpted from a longer document that includes additional details about data governance and the purpose and background for the creation of the principles.
-Refer to The Appropriate Use of Data for Learning Analytics Guiding Principles on the vice provost’s page for Learning Analytics at UW-Madison.
+Refer to The Appropriate Use of Data for Learning Analytics Guiding Principles for additional details.
 These guiding principles were created by the Learning Analytics Data Use Subcommittee, endorsed by the Learning Analytics Roadmap Committee on May 13, 2019, and were approved by the Data Governance Council on May 28, 2019.

 In this document: